Getting Docker Up and Running

 Errors such as "read-only file system", "error creating path", or "wrong permissions" indicate a filesystem permission problem:

-• The app and database storage folders must be writable as well: Verify that the services have write permissions and that you have not mounted the folders read-only on your host or via Docker using the :ro flag
+on Unix-like operating systems, to check and change filesystem permissions so all files and folders are accessible - The app and database storage folders must be writable as well: Verify that the services have write permissions and that you have not mounted the folders read-only on your host or via Docker using the

-• If you have configured specific user and group IDs for a service, make sure they match
+flag - If you have configured specific user and group IDs for a service, make sure they match

-• If symbolic links are mounted or used within storage folders, replace them with actual paths
+- If symbolic links are mounted or used within storage folders, replace them with actual paths

-• It may help to add the :z mount flag to volumes when using SELinux (RedHat/Fedora)
+- It may help to add the

-• When mounting folders that only root has access to, you may have to prefix the docker and docker-compose commands with sudo on Linux if you are not already logged in as root
+mount flag to volumes when using SELinux (RedHat/Fedora) - When mounting folders that only root has access to, you may have to prefix the

 An easy way to test for missing permissions is to (temporarily) remove restrictions and make the entire folder accessible to everyone: